DOI-USGS/geoknife/README.md

 ### What can `geoknife` do?

-##### define a stencil that represents the geographic region to slice out of the data
+##### Define a stencil that represents the geographic region to slice out of the data

 ``` r
 library(geoknife)